-On-Campus Activities: Amherst College Emergency Medical Services (ACEMS), WAMH!
-Radio, Amherst Political Union
+On-Campus Activities: Amherst College Emergency Medical Services, Amherst Political Union

 Favorite question asked on tours: Why did you choose a liberal arts school if you’re interested in science and medicine?

-My name is Andrew Parker and I am a junior from Denver, Colorado.
+My name is Andrew Parker and I am a senior from Denver, Colorado.
 Amherst is a school that felt like my home from the moment I first set foot on campus and that sense of being at a place that I truly belong has continued to this day.
 One of my favorite things about Amherst is how much opportunity students have to explore their interests and discover new passions while continuing to do things that they have always loved.
-Before I started my freshman year, I would never have guessed that I would cohost a radio show every week, that the school would be able to help me get an EMT license, or that I would truly enjoy classical music thanks to a class.
+Before I started my freshman year, I would never have guessed that I the school would be able to help me get an EMT license or that I would truly enjoy classical music thanks to a class.
 Because of those opportunities, amazing professors, wonderful peers, a spectacular setting, and and intriguing classes, I’m thankful to be an Amherst student everyday.
-If you have any questions, please don't hesitate to contact me at email@example.com!
+If you have any questions, please don't hesitate to contact me at firstname.lastname@example.org!

 Name: James Flatow ‘19